 The average high handicap golfer putts 36-45 putts per 18 holes.
 That averages out to more than 2 putts per hole.

 This means you can quickly reduce several strokes off your score and get closer to breaking 90 by simply cutting down on 3-putts and 4-putts.
 But your main focus should be trying to 1-putt!
-All the times you chip onto the green, follow it up with taking only 1 putt to get the ball in the hole.
+All the times you chip onto the green, follow it up with taking only 1 putt to get the ball in the hole. - Spend 80% of practice time on short game (chipping & putting) – Beginners and high handicappers trying to break 90 will have a high percentage of their score resulting from a poor short game.
+Speed up your improvement by spending 80% of your practice time on short game.

 Do a combination of volume practice and focused, pressure practice.
 Volume practice would include chipping 100 times to one hole to learn distance control for that hole.